Medical Experts

 Treatment Planning

-Cytomegalovirus testing and full HLA typing should be performed in both the patient and potential donors if the patient is a candidate for hematopoietic stem cell transplantation.
-Serum erythropoietin should be measured before transfusion to assist in determining whether to treat with erythropoiesis-stimulating agents.
-Screening for PNH or STAT3-mutant cytotoxic T-cells may be useful to determine potential responsiveness to immunosuppressive therapy.
+Cytomegalovirus testing and human leukocyte antigen (HLA) typing should be performed in both the patient and potential donors if the patient is a candidate for hematopoietic stem cell transplantation.
+Serum erythropoietin should be measured before RBC transfusion or if erythropoiesis-stimulating agents are being considered. , Genetic testing and flow cytometry for PNH or STAT3-mutant cytotoxic T-cells may be useful to determine potential responsiveness to immunosuppressive therapy.

 Monitoring

 Regular blood counts should be performed for routine follow-up.
 If cytopenias worsen or a change in peripheral blasts occurs, bone marrow examination (with or without karyotyping) can be performed.
-Additional follow-up should be performed as indicated for the specific treatment being used.
+Additional follow-up, such as molecular testing, should be performed as indicated for the specific treatment being used.

 ARUP Laboratory Tests